2026 Statistics PhD Survey

 Note

-There are major differences by post-PhD industry
+There are major differences by post-PhD employment sector

-AI has the most impact in Tech, and Academics are the most concerned
+AI has the most impact in tech, and academics are the most concerned

 | Question | Tech (N=22) | Academia (N=24) | Other (N=20) |